 The Charles Bridge has mathematical significance Charles IV laid the first stone of this famous monument at 5.31 am on July 9, 1357.
 The notoriously superstitious king was into astrology and numerology, and chose this date because of its written form: 1-3-5-7-9-7-5-3-1 (year, day, month, time).
 Add this information to the stunning views and saintly statues, and Charles Bridge is clearly a required item on any list of what to see in Prague.

-Charles Bridge is the oldest Prague bridge built in the place of the Judith Bridge, which was destroyed by floods in 1342.
+Prague Charles Bridge is the oldest Prague bridge built in the place of the Judith Bridge, which was destroyed by floods in 1342.
 Stone Bridge or Prague Bridge since 1870 called Charles, was founded in 1357 by Charles IV. (he laid the foundation stone on 9th of September 1357), and bridge was completed in 1402.
-Charles Bridge connects the Old Town with Lesser Town of Prague (Mala Strana).
+Prague Charles Bridge connects the Old Town with Lesser Town of Prague (Mala Strana).
 The bridge is built of sandstone blocks and it’s 515.76 meters long, 9.5 meters wide, resting on 16 arches.
-Both sides of Charles bridge are fortified by towers – Lesser Town Bridge Tower and Old Town Bridge Tower (built in gothic style).
+Both sides of Prague Charles Bridge are fortified by towers – Lesser Town Bridge Tower and Old Town Bridge Tower (built in gothic style).
 Peter Parléř managed the construction.
-In 1928 was the bridge was decorated by baroque statues of 30 saints – the most famous is the statue of St. John of Nepomuk (created […]
+In 1928 was the bridge was decorated by baroque statues of 30 saints – the most famous is the statue of St. John […]